 Overview of Services

-The Office of Special Education offers a full continuum of special education services for students with Autism Spectrum Disorder:
+The Special Education Department offers a full continuum of special education services for students with autism spectrum disorder:

-• Regular class with special education support (Autism Resource: Students who require less than 50% of special education services) - Students with Autism Spectrum Disorder who participate in regular education for academic instruction but require specialized instruction in social skills and work habits/organizational skills.
+- General education setting with special education support – Students with autism spectrum disorder who participate in general education for academic instruction but require specialized instruction in social skills, behavior, and work habits/organizational skills.

-• Special class with or without participation in regular classes - (special setting for students who require more than 49% of special education services and whose disability prevents the completion of curriculum based on the Standards of Learning despite having program supports and accommodations).
+- Special class with or without participation in regular classes – Special setting for students who require special education services and whose disability prevents the completion of curriculum based on the Standards of Learning despite having program supports and accommodations.

-Similar placement options are available for preschoolers with Autism Spectrum Disorder
+Similar placement options are available for preschool students with autism spectrum disorder.

 Administrative Contact